0100101101011010/food/foodventures/_posts/2019-06-09-what-i-ate-hello-montreal.md

 ![after-dessert bonus at toque!](/food/foodventures/images/toque-after-dessert.jpg){:width="60%"}{: .image-right}

 The petit fours, which were maple candies and something-that-tasted-like-turkish-delights-but-probably-goes-by-a-fancier-name, were served with the bill, and were a cute and tidy way to end the evening.

-I loved the meal in general, would probably have loved it more if I had remembered to mention that I was pescatarian at the start of service, but nevertheless had a great time!
+I loved the meal in general, would probably have loved it more if I'd remembered to mention I don't really eat meat at the start of service, but nevertheless had a great time!
 This is one of the most expensive dinners I've had, but well worth it for the food and the experience.

 ## Friday: